Dead Space (mobile game)

-Dead Space (also referred to as Dead Space: Sabotage or Dead Space (mobile)) is a 2011 survival horror mobile game developed by Australian company IronMonkey Studios and published by Electronic Arts for iOS and Android-compatible devices.
+Dead Space is a 2011 survival horror mobile game developed by Australian company IronMonkey Studios and published by Electronic Arts for iOS and Android-compatible devices.
 A spin-off within the Dead Space series, the game is set after the events of original Dead Space and prior to the events of Dead Space 2 and shows how the Necromorph outbreak began and spread through the Titan Sprawl.
 Gameplay features protagonist Vandal navigating through chapter-based environments, fighting Necromorphs.

 Production of the game took one year.
 While an early concept was for a rail shooter, the production team decided to recreate the atmosphere and gameplay of the main series within the technical and control constraints of the mobile platform.
 Returning Dead Space staff included scenario writer Antony Johnston and composer Jason Graves.
 All versions of the game have been taken down as of 2016.
 The game saw positive reviews from critics for its quality and accurate recreation of the series atmosphere.